NoushinN/Anatomy-of-Morbidity/README.md

 ## Welcome to the anatomy of morbidity project
 As part of the #hackseq18, we will be analyzing the most recent open dataset called **"Death, causes of death, and life expectancy, 2016"** from [Canadian Vital Statistics](https://www150.statcan.gc.ca/n1/daily-quotidien/180628/dq180628b-eng.htm) for this project.

 Project lead: Noushin Nabavi, nabavinoushin@gmail.com, 226-316-2399
 Twitter         |      Github
-@nabavinoushin | @Noushinn

-Twitter         |      Github
 ------------    | -------------
 @nabavinoushin  | @Noushinn